 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a poorly understood, debilitating and multisystemic disorder affecting approximately 200,000 Australians.
-The pathological mechanism of ME/CFS remains unknown and there is currently no diagnostic test nor nationally recognised treatment.
+The pathological mechanism of ME/CFS remains unknown and there is currently no diagnostic test or nationally recognised treatment.
 Immunological dysfunction is a consistent feature of ME/CFS and many patients report onset following an infection.
-Further, there is significant overlap with chronic fatigue (CF) and post-viral syndromes (PVS).
-Transient receptor potential (TRP) ion channels have been implicated in the pathomechanism of ME/CFS and recent data suggests this channel provides a potential therapeutic target and may benefit ME/CFS patients.
-This project aims to investigate the role of ion channel dysfunction in ME/CFS and PVS patients as potential diagnostic and therapeutic targets.
+Transient receptor potential (TRP) ion channels have been implicated in the pathomechanism of ME/CFS and recent data suggests this channel provides a potential diagnostic target.
+More recently, the clinical and pathological overlap between ME/CFS and Long COVID has been reported, with TRP ion channel dysfunction now being reported in both cohorts.
+This project aims to investigate the role of ion channel dysfunction in immune cells of ME/CFS and Long COVID patients through genotyping analysis.